BlossomiShymae/GrrrLCU/README.md

 GrrrLCU is a wrapper for the LCU API which is unofficially provided by Riot Games.

-This library is currently compatible with .NET 8 and higher.
+This library is currently compatible with .NET 8 and higher for Windows.

 ## Contributors